 - Support student clubs, such as GSAs and ethnic/cultural clubs.
-Organizations that work with GSAs and ethnic/cultural clubs should also come together to address Black LGBTQ students' needs related to their multiple marginalized identities, including sexual orientation, gender, and race/ethnicity. - Provide professional development for school staff on Black LGBTQ student issues. - Increase student access to curricular resources that include diverse and positive representations of both Black and LGBTQ people, history, and events. - Establish school policies and guidelines for staff in responding to anti-LGBTQ and racist behavior, and develop clear and confidential pathways for students to report victimization that they experience.
-Local, state, and federal education agencies should also hold schools accountable establishing and implementing these practices and procedures. - Work to address the inequities in funding at the local, state, and national level to increase access to institutional supports and education in general, and to provide more professional development for educators and school counselors.
+Organizations that work with GSAs and ethnic/cultural clubs should also come together to address Black LGBTQ students' needs related to their multiple marginalized identities, including sexual orientation, gender, and race/ethnicity. - Provide professional development for school staff that addresses the intersections of identities and experiences of Black LGBTQ students. - Increase student access to curricular resources that include diverse and positive representations of both Black and LGBTQ people, history, and events. - Establish school policies and guidelines for staff in responding to anti-LGBTQ and racist behavior, and develop clear and confidential pathways for students to report victimization that they experience.
+Local, state, and federal education agencies should also hold schools accountable for establishing and implementing these practices and procedures. - Work to address the inequities in funding at the local, state, and national level to increase access to institutional supports and education in general, and to provide more professional development for educators and school counselors.